nonoo/yt-dlp-telegram-bot/README.md

 The bot uses the [Telegram MTProto API](https://github.com/gotd/td), which supports larger video uploads than the default 50MB with the standard Telegram bot API.
-Videos are not saved on disk, they are simultaneously uploaded from the source to Telegram.
+Videos are not saved on disk.
 Incompatible video and audio streams are automatically converted to match those which are supported by Telegram's built-in video player.

 The only dependencies are [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [ffmpeg](https://github.com/FFmpeg/FFmpeg).
 Tested on Linux, but should be